 However, the set of 3 dimensional complex numbers is not closed under multiplication.
 For example, the multiplication of i and j cannot be represented as a form of a+ib+jc.
 If multiplication is closed, then there exist a, b, c ∈ R that satisfies ij=a+ib+jc.

 The equation c2+1=0 gives the contradiction.
-There is no real number c to satisfy c2+1=0.
+There is no real number c to satisfy c2+1=0 (It should be an imaginary number).

 Later, Hamilton realized 4 dimensional complex numbers are required for multiplication to be closed by adding an additional imaginary part, k.
 And, he denoted this 4D complex number set as Quaternion.
 (In mathematics, each algebra has twice the dimension of the previous one.
 Therefore, the higher number set of complex number is quaternion, and the next number set is octonion.)

-Now, the above example now satisfies as ij=0+i0+j0+k1.
-The condition of 3 imaginary numbers is explained later, in Quadrantal vectors.
+Now, the above example satisfies as ij = 0+i0+j0+k1, which ij is another imaginary number, ij = k.
+The condition of these 3 imaginary numbers is explained later, in Quadrantal vectors section.

 Hamilton's motivation was to create a geometrical operator to transform from a vector to the other in 3D space.
 This operator is the geometric quotient (ratio) between two vectors that changes the length and the orientation, and it is called a Quaternion because the operation is required 4 parameters.